Joint Active and Passive Beamforming for Energy-Efficient STARS with Quantization and Element Selection in ISAC Systems

-Finally, the Random Baseline performs the worst, validating the necessity of structured optimization.
+Finally, the random baseline performs the worst EE, validating the necessity of structured optimization.
+Regarding the complexity analysis, the proposed AQUES scheme possesses a total complexity order of $\mathcal{O}( K^3 N^3 + N^6 + K^2 M^2 + M^3 + 2^{x^{a}_{th}})$ as analyzed in Subsection \ref{cca}.
+Centralized RL has a complexity order of $\mathcal{O}(T_{\rm RL} \cdot Q_{\rm c}^{NK} \cdot Q_{\rm s}^N \cdot 2^{2x^{a}_{th}+2M} )$, where $T_{\rm RL}$ is the required iterations and $Q_{\rm c/s}$ is the quantized level of communication/sensing beamforming.
+The heuristic GA is with an order of $\mathcal{O}(T_{\rm GA} [(N_{\rm GA}+N_{\rm CR}) \cdot (NK + N + 4M) + N_{\rm MU} ])$, where $T_{\rm GA}$ is the required generations and $N_{\rm GA}$ stands for the number of gene solutions.
+Notations $N_{\rm CR}$ and $N_{\rm MU}$ indicate the number of genes for crossover and the number of gene elements for mutation, respectively.
+ZF and MMSE methods are with the complexity orders of $\mathcal{O}(KMN+K^2N+K^3)$ and $\mathcal{O}(KMN+N^2K+N^3)$, respectively due to the pseudo-inverse computation of the channel.
+The random baseline requiring only EE evaluation has a complexity order of $\mathcal{O}(KMN+KN)$.
 In summary, these results reveal the superiority of the proposed AQUES scheme in adapting to different system parameters configurations, and highlight its robustness compared to existing methods in open literature.